TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 ### Prerequisites:

--   The folder can be downloaded [here]()-
+-   The folder can be downloaded by-
+    -   going to the github repository and downloading the entire repository as a ZIP file.
+    -   Next, unzip the folder to a new location.
 -   To get the program running on other devices, a local server is required.
 -   [Python](https://www.python.org/downloads/release/python-385/ "Download Python here") is recommended, but other software can also be used (Note: This documentaion only covers python).
--   First, open a terminal and `cd` to the folder in which the project files are contained.
+-   First, open a terminal and `cd` to the `WEBPAGE` folder in which the project files are contained.
 -   Next, check the version of python being used with the command-
     ```
     python -V